 - Year Built: 1931

 - History: US 54 Bobkat II was designed by Olin Stephens and

-built at the Nevins yard on City Island, New York.
+built at Henry B. Nevins' yard on City Island, New York.
 She was built

 for Robert Meyer, who named the boat after he and his wife, Katherine